davduran/avatarsocketio/README.md

 # avatarsocketio
 Move the avatar with the arrow keys or by drag and drop.
-MultiDevice broadcast in real time. #socketio #javascript #nodejs
+MultiDevice broadcast (open in two or more browser) in real time. #socketio #javascript #nodejs
 Example: http://pictur.io